PostHog/posthog.com/contents/product-engineers/dogfooding.md

 An important part of dogfooding is noticing areas you aren't doing it, but should be.
 In our case, a key part of [our strategy](/handbook/why-does-posthog-exist) is being the source of truth for product and customer data, but we often needed to rely on non-PostHog tools to do this, not dogfooding our own.

-This was the inspiration behind the [data warehouse](/docs/data-warehouse) which provides the ability to link and query data from external sources like Stripe, Hubspot, Zendesk.
+This was the inspiration behind the [data warehouse](/docs/data-warehouse), which provides the ability to link and query data from external sources like Stripe, Hubspot, Zendesk.
 This enables to dogfood our own solution instead of relying on an external one.

 Dogfooding has been critical for its development.
-Functionality has been guided by the queries our sales and product teams and a majority of feedback about issues and usability came from internal teams during alpha.
+Functionality has been guided by the queries of our sales and product teams, and a majority of feedback about issues and usability came from internal teams during alpha.

 ![Data warehouse feedback](https://res.cloudinary.com/dmukukwp6/image/upload/me_7c76189301.png)